dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 ---

 ## Account
 An account represents the currency used to request Payouts.
-We configure the destination currency for your account according to the model selected.
+We configure the destination currency according to the model selected.

 ## Balance
 The _Balance_ is the amount of money settled in your account.
 We have three different balances for Payouts; consult those types [here]({{< ref "Payout-Balances" >}}).